emanic/calico/master/reference/public-cloud/aws.md

 To enable the "cross-subnet" IPIP feature, configure your Calico IP pool resources to enable IPIP and set the mode to "cross-subnet".

-> This feature was introduced in Calico v2.1, if your deployment was created with
+<div class="alert alert-info" role="alert"><b>Note</b>: This feature was introduced in Calico v2.1,
-> an older version of Calico, or if you if you are unsure whether your deployment
-> is configured correctly, follow the [Configuring IP-in-IP guide]({{site.baseurl}}/{{page.version}}/usage/configuration/ip-in-ip)
-> which discusses this in more detail.
+if your deployment was created with an older version of Calico, or if you are unsure whether your deployment is configured correctly, follow the <a href="{{site.baseurl}}/{{page.version}}/usage/configuration/ip-in-ip">Configuring IP-in-IP guide</a> which discusses this in more detail.</div>

 The following `calicoctl` command will create or modify an IPv4 pool with CIDR 192.168.0.0/16 using IPIP mode `cross-subnet`.
 Adjust the pool CIDR for your deployment.